-Another big lesson from 2020 that affects eLearning in 2021 is that many people who begrudgingly started working remotely have found that they actually like it and want to continue.
+Another big lesson from 2020 that affects eLearning in the future is that many people who begrudgingly started working remotely have found that they actually like it and want to continue.

 Surveys of workers have found that fully 90% of employees want to continue working from home in at least some capacity.
 Almost 50% of workers in these same surveys indicated that they want to continue to work remotely for most or all of their time.

 The changing workplace means that the future of corporate learning must necessarily become more flexible so employees can take training when they need it.

 8. eLearning trends now are like every year, but more

 Some of the eLearning trends have been around for years but became vital once the full impact of 2020 hit.

 As noted above, microlearning tools make it even easier for employees to quickly reference skills and knowledge they need for their job.
 You can learn more about the different types of microlearning here.

 Video training, whether synchronous and virtual instructor-led (VILT) or asynchronous and accessed when an employee needs it, is also seeing a resurgence.
 Synchronous VILT allows employees to work together and problem-solve, too.
 This builds connections and community that can increase productivity even when working apart.

 Virtual, augmented, and mixed-reality training

 What used to seem futuristic and only for videogaming is now becoming one of the eLearning trends and predictions that was forecast years ago and is still building up real-world opportunities.
 Working at home means that in-person, on-the-job training isn’t widely possible.
 VR, augmented reality (AR), and MR tools allow employees to work through complex simulations or scenarios wherever they are.